xf-/fluidcontent_core/README.md

 You can even throw any number of these built-in content element types into a Flux Provider extension and add (static) TypoScript setup to make this extension use your template paths first, with fallback to the included templates.
-Note, though, that you should not mix these core content element tempaltes with your own custom elements for `EXT:fluidcontent`.
+Note, though, that you should not mix these core content element templates with your own custom elements for `EXT:fluidcontent`.

 ## Examples